-Costco does not have a company-wide policy on selling dry ice; your local warehouse location may or may not carry it.
-For more on dry ice and Costco’s store policy, see below.
+Costco does not have a companywide policy on selling dry ice; your local warehouse location may or may not carry it.
+None of the 21 stores we contacted sold dry ice, but some stores do.

 Does Costco Sell Dry Ice?